List of awards and nominations received by SpongeBob SquarePants: The SpongeBob SquarePants Movie

 The SpongeBob SquarePants Movie is the first film adaptation of the television series.
 It was released on November 19, 2004, and has been a financial success, grossing over $140,000,000 worldwide.

 The SpongeBob Movie: Sponge Out of Water

 The SpongeBob Movie: Sponge Out of Water is the second film adaptation of the series.
 It was released on February 6, 2015, and a total worldwide gross of $325.1 million.

+The SpongeBob Movie: Sponge on the Run

+The SpongeBob Movie: Sponge on the Run is the third film adaptation of the series.
+It was released in Canada on August 14, 2020, and a total worldwide gross of $4.810 million.